Contents

 Where an employee chooses to associate themselves with the trust or the NHS on a social media site, they must add a disclaimer statement in a prominent position which clearly states that whatever is posted represents their personal views only and not necessarily the views of the trust, the NHS or their profession.

-Where an employee is unsure about whether or not to post something on a social networking site then the most prudent action should be taken in line with their professional judgement.
+Where an employee is unsure about whether to post something on a social networking site then the most prudent action should be taken in line with their professional judgement.

 5.4 Professional use